thetizzo/git-cop/README.md

 | true    | error    | length: 72 |

-Ensures each line of the commit body is no longer than 72 characters in length for consistent readabilty and word-wrap prevention on smaller screen sizes.
+Ensures each line of the commit body is no longer than 72 characters in length for consistent readability and word-wrap prevention on smaller screen sizes.
 For further details, read Tim Pope's original [article](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) on the subject.